 “No problem with the dock crew getting the hatch sealed?”
 Hemi asked Gregory.

 “Well, after that explosion sound, the whole dock went a little crazy.
 I think, like us, a lot of submariners have taken that as a signal to leave.
-But for a couple of coins I got that messenger kid to seal up the dock side hatch and flood it for us.
+But for a couple of coins I got that messenger kid to seal up the dock side hatch and flood it for us.”

 “Excellent,” said Hemi.

 Percy looked down through the hatch to the sonar compartment and saw Cassandra standing quietly off to the side.
 Captain Percy leaned down and motioned to the second sonar operator’s seat and the spare headset.
-“Sit over there Cassandra.
-Put that headset on, and start to familiarize yourself with the sonar rig.”
+“Sit over there, Cassandra.
+Put that headset on and start to familiarize yourself with the sonar rig.”

 Cassandra moved to sit down next to Bastian without a word.